 A number of FOLK volunteers undertake butterfly surveys on the Hill and Common.
 The reasons for undertaking such surveys are given below, followed by a report on results of the survey work in 2015 and 2014.

 Following entry into Higher Level Stewardship scheme and the change to “extensive” grazing on Charlton Kings Common, it was considered to be important to monitor changes to the flora and fauna to ensure that the management now being applied to the site is improving rather than degrading the habitat.
 To this end a botanical survey was instigated in 2012 and the following year, 2013, a butterfly monitoring scheme was introduced to complement this.

 To establish what (diversity and abundance), where (location with reference to habitat type) and when (flight periods) butterfly species are present across easily accessible areas of the whole site over a number of years.

 The area has been divided into 4 for the purposes of the survey:

 - Charlton Kings Common to the west of Windass Hill, and

-- Charlton Kings Common east including the Cowslip field.
+- Charlton Kings Common east including the Cowslip and Hopkins fields.

 Each area has been subdivided into sections, roughly equating to habitat type, through which a fixed route is walked by volunteers.
 For each section, the butterflies seen close to the recorder (within 2.5 metres) are recorded and counted by species.
-Surveys are done between April and September, every week or two, but dependent on there being suitable warm and/or sunny weather conditions.
+Surveys are done between April and September, ideally every week or two, but dependent on there being surveyor availability and suitable warm and/or sunny weather conditions.